adamlacerda/Bootstrap-Page/README.md

 However, as I really liked the project, I created a fictitious company and a logo.

 So I made a footer also with bootstrap.

+And since I'm never satisfied, I added a button-to-top using JavaScript.

-Ad was pretty good!
+And was pretty good!

 Note: Images are for illustrative purposes only.